LogoPixi’VN

 -> DONE

-Edit character information and use it as variables
+Edit character information and use it as a variable

-Now I give the player the opportunity to choose the name of the mc.
+Now I will give the player the ability to change the name of the mc.

-To do this, I request the player to enter an inputs using Pixi’VN's features (Use input in ink).
+To do this, I will ask the player to complete an input box using Pixi’VN's features.

 This is the example: